 Brief description: Students are prompted to reflect on their responses to research failures or challenges in written form throughout the term.
 Near the end of term, students use these reflections as inspiration to create a digital communication product (e.g. video, podcast) sharing insights about how to learn from failure with their peers.
 The goal is to encourage a growth mindset, mastery goal orientation, and productive coping skills.
 Digital communication assignments from one year can be shown to students in the subsequent year to enable peer-to-peer communication regarding the importance of failure as a part of the learning process.

-Implementation context: Implemented in any courses with exams or quizzes.
+Implementation context: Implemented in any courses with exams or quizzes, typically lecture courses.

 Brief description: Students are prompted to review incorrect answers from an exam and also answer prompts designed to help them develop a plan for improvement on subsequent exams.
 The prompts and messaging throughout the assignment are specifically designed to encourage a growth mindset, mastery goal orientation, and productive coping skills.